-Although there is a lot of information about the big birds’ negative behavior during breeding season, people sometimes forget about the small birds.
+Although there is a lot of information about the big birds’ negative behavior during breeding season, people sometimes forget about the small birds and their hormones.
 Cockatiels, in particular, are known for their moodiness during this time.

 Mature male cockatiels often act obsessed with a person or object.
 When that object does not return their affection, the bird might turn on it in an aggressive manner.
 A friend of mine’s male cockatiel absolutely loved a blue velvet sofa pillow.
 He flirted with it, sang to it and became incensed when it was removed from his amorous attentions.
 She finally hid the pillow in the closet until his hormones calmed down.
 If you are the object of your cockatiel’s affections, we need to deal with his behavior differently.